-Can You Tattoo Over Scars & Scar Tissue?
+Can You Tattoo Over Scars and Scar Tissue?

 Tattooing Over Scars

 The first thing to understand is that depending on the size and severity of the scar, you will likely need a good amount of color, depth, and texture within the tattoo that you’re thinking about getting.
-This is so the tattoo can work with the scar, and not against it, to help make it blend in and ‘disappear’ into the ink as best as possible.
+This is so the tattoo can work with the scar, and not against it, to help make it blend in and ‘disappear’ into the ink the best way possible.

 All of the design attributes mentioned above will help take attention away from the scar itself, and instead, draw people’s eyes towards the actual tattoo.

 Other questions that need to be answered mainly focus on the scars themselves.

 The main factors your artist will take into consideration include:

 Scars will always be harder to work with (and more painful) when they’re still relatively fresh.
 Your body will still be trying to heal the damaged area, and the skin will still be inflamed, irritated, and sensitive.

 Therefore, it’s always best to wait until your scars have fully settled before deciding to get your tattoo.
 This process can take between several weeks to several months (or even years), depending on the severity of the initial damage.

 If you have a relatively new scar that’s raised, it could just be that it hasn’t fully healed yet, as scars usually tend to settle down as time progresses.